Working with friends and family: a complementary dish or recipe for disaster?

 - Are you willing to have your work overseen by a friend?
 How would you react if they wanted you to do a piece of work in a way that you don’t think is right?

 - What if they weren’t happy with your work?
 How would you resolve the issue?

 - Are you happy to discuss your costs with a friend?
 It can be awkward discussing rates with friends and family.
 Are they expecting you to do the job at a discount?

 - Will you be able to separate your work from your family/social life?

 Of course, all of these issues can be pre-empted or resolved by good communication and being open and honest with each other.
-If you’re setting up a business together, forming a partnership agreement is vital with clear agreement on areas such as split of profits and equity shares.
-Here’s some more helpful advice from entrepreneur.com if you’re thinking of working with friends or family.
+If you’re setting up a business together, forming a partnership agreement (external link) is vital with clear agreement on areas such as split of profits and equity shares.
+Here’s some more helpful advice (external link) from entrepreneur.com if you’re thinking of working with friends or family.

 Don’t forget the insurance issues

-There are also a number of insurance implications when it comes to working with friends/family.
-If a friend is doing some work for you for example, you should consider buying a public liability policy to protect yourself in case either of you causes any damage or injury to a third party in the course of your work.
-Employers’ liability insurance is also one to think about.
-Broadly speaking if you have any employees, it is a legal requirement to have an employers’ liability policy should an employee injure themselves at work and sue you.
+There are also several insurance implications when it comes to working with friends/family.
+If a friend is doing some work for you, for example, you should consider buying a public liability policy to protect yourself in case either of you causes any damage or injury to a third party in the course of your work.
+Liability insurance for employees is also one to think about.
+Broadly speaking if you have any employees, it is a legal requirement to have an employers’ liability policy.
+Should an employee injure themselves at work and sue you, you would be able to use your cover to give them their compensation.
 Even if a friend/family member is volunteering to help, they could be classed as an employee and have the same rights.